mlittl/dev.na.bambora.com/source/docs/guides/checkout/form.md

 ---

 # Configure the form
-After the user click on the link or button on your site, they are redirected to the Bambora Checkout Form.
+After the user clicks on the link or button on your site, they are redirected to the Bambora Checkout Form.

 You can configure the form in the [Member Area](https://web.na.bambora.com).
 You can control what fields are displayed by default and how they are styled.
 You can also add a custom header and footer to the page.
 Click on **configuration**, and select **checkout** to find a list of title and form options.